hssong67/AzurePAVM/PA-VM-3int-avset-mgdisk/Readme.md

 It is required to match the name of above items and subnet prefix.

-This template is not provide PIP.
+This template is not providing the PIP.
 If you don't have VGW or Express Route, you will need to create PIP and attath it to the management interface of VM to access it.